2022 Baseball Hall of Fame balloting

 Elections to the National Baseball Hall of Fame for 2022 were conducted according to the rules most recently amended in 2016.
 As in the past, the Baseball Writers' Association of America (BBWAA) voted by mail to select from a ballot of recently retired players, with results announced on January 25.
 David Ortiz, in his first year of eligibility, was the only player elected from the BBWAA ballot.

 Meetings of the Early Baseball Era Committee and Golden Days Era Committee—two of a group of four bodies generally referred to as the Veterans Committee—who consider players from the 1871–1949 and 1950–1969 eras, respectively, took place in December 2021, having been postponed from December 2020 due to the COVID-19 pandemic.
 The Early Baseball Era Committee elected Buck O'Neil and Bud Fowler, while the Golden Days Era Committee elected Minnie Miñoso, Gil Hodges, Jim Kaat, and Tony Oliva.

 The inductees and other honorees composing the class of 2022 were honored in ceremonies in Cooperstown, New York, on July 24, 2022.

-BBWAA ballot
+BBWAA election

 The list of players appearing on the BBWAA ballot was announced on November 22, 2021.
 There were 17 players carried over from the prior year's ballot, who garnered at least 5% of the vote in 2021 balloting and were still eligible for election, along with 13 players selected to appear on this ballot in their first year of eligibility, whose final major league appearance was in 2016.
-A total of 2801 votes were cast for individual players, an average of 7.11 votes per ballot.
+A total of 2,801 votes were cast for individual players, an average of 7.11 votes per ballot.